Bringing Hope & Joy back to the Travel Nursing Industry in 2023

 In More Detail

-Candidates can drag and upload their identification, verification of nurse graduation, licensure, security checks, and any regulatory documentation you need as a healthcare organization to get them in the field.
+Candidates can drag and upload their identification, verification of nurse graduation, licensure, security checks, and any regulatory documentation they need as a healthcare organization to get them in the field.

-It only takes a matter of seconds, and you can bid a fond farewell to excel.
+It only takes seconds, and you can bid a fond farewell to Excel.
 Even professional references are automated.

-Staying competitive isn't only about having a large staff bank (although this is exactly what is on offer); it's about keeping your travel nurses compliant, both in terms of federal and state licensing requirements.
+Staying competitive isn't only about having a large staff bank (although this is what is on offer); it's about keeping your travel nurses compliant in terms of federal and state licensing requirements.
 Credentially has made it a habit to enable healthcare organizations to get competitive and stay competitive.

-The traffic light system per personal dashboard for candidates and staff keeps everyone legally compliant, giving you a 24/7 view of the specifics of who can work, in what specialty, and in which location.
+The traffic light system per personal dashboard for candidates and staff keeps everyone legally compliant, giving you a 24/7 view of who can work, in what speciality, and in which location.

-Statistics show that as of 2020, there were approximately 10,000 paid medical claims in the US as a result of medical malpractice.
+Statistics show that as of 2020, there were approximately 10,000 paid medical claims in the US due to medical malpractice.
 This doesn't even take into consideration the claims still in waiting.

 Around a third of malpractice lawsuits is the responsibility of RN.
 There are many horror stories you'd be able to share of unlicensed practitioners or hospitals that only check the credentials of their staff once or twice a year.
-And anecdotally, I'm sure you can think of instances where Credentially would have been the difference between millions of dollars in payouts, but for now, we can move forwards knowing what the best practices are for your medical company.
+And anecdotally, I'm sure you can think of instances where Credentially would have been the difference between millions of dollars in payouts.
+Still, for now, we can move forward knowing the best practices for your medical company.

-Your reputation, money, and brand would do well to never miss a beat when it comes to the total legal compliance of your medical staff or nurses, and this could be seen as problematic for vendors or nursing agencies with large staff banks, but with Credentially it really is done in the blink of an eye.
-You have the right to go to sleep every night in the knowledge that you're avoiding fines, and now you have the capacity to make it real.
+Your reputation, money, and brand would do well, never to miss a beat when it comes to the total legal compliance of your medical staff or nurses, and this could be seen as problematic for vendors or nursing agencies with large staff banks.
+Still, with Credentially, it is done in the blink of an eye.
+You have the right to go to sleep every night knowing that you're avoiding fines, and now you can make it real.

 What Are the Implications of fewer travel nurses?

 Vendor, Agency, or Hospital Reps?
-Does Money Really Talk Loudest?
+Does Money Talk Loudest?

 Vendor Credentialing sits in between hospitals and general nursing recruiters.
 If you're a nurse, who do you go to?
 The person who offers the most money?
 It's a no-brainer.
 But remember, also, that time is money.
 If a nursing recruiter takes up to three months to offer you a start date, once the security checks, registrations, and exams are out of the way, the time spent waiting could be time spent earning.

 So whether you're a vendor, agency, or hospital, you can get nurses into the recruitment process before they receive another offer.
-If they're offered the opportunity to be working within days of being approached, competing salaries don't have time to enter the fray.
+If they're offered the opportunity to work within days of being approached, competing salaries don't have time to enter the fray.

 Travel nurse contracts typically last circa 13 weeks.
 If you're continually sending nurses out and renewing contracts, it's beneficial to all parties involved, nurses, agencies, and employers, to get them in the field as quickly as possible.
 Having Credentially means your nurses and their paperwork exist on your system, with their dashboard that updates you in real-time of any lapse or expiry in essential documents that affect their work.